Cozy Bingo Sites

 The first thing that GVC did was to put the brakes on Cozy white label sales.
 The last of the Cozy white label sites Goldy Bingo opened in December 2017.
 Things went a bit quiet for almost a year after that and then in October 2018, Foxy Casino (now known as Foxy Games) moved to the Cozy platform.
 Two weeks later it was announced that Foxy Bingo would also be moving to Cozy.
 It soon became apparent what had been going on for the past year – development work on the Cozy product but only for GVC’s own sites.
 Not only is the Cozy bingo product at Foxy Bingo streets ahead of that at Cozy white label sites for usability, choice of games etc, the terms and conditions at Foxy are much more attractive for players.

-Cozy’s corporate site is also looking pretty neglected these days.
-For a start, it boasts 100+ brands and there are nowhere near that many left!
-At the bottom of the page, there’s a carousel of testimonials and almost all are from brands that no longer exist.
-It also used to have links to each of the networks but now the links – which are to “bingo network” and “casino network”only – are broken.
-The link to their affiliate program still works but at the other end, dozens of sites that were closed months ago are listed.
+Cozy’s corporate site was also looking pretty neglected before it closed completely in 2020.
+For a start, it boasted 100+ brands and there were nowhere near that many left!
+At the bottom of the page, there was a carousel of testimonials and almost all were from brands that no longer existed.
+It also used to have links to each of the networks but at the end the links – which were to “bingo network” and “casino network”only – were broken.

-If the Cozy platform has a future, it’s almost certainly at Foxy and perhaps at other sites owned by GVC rather than as a network of skins.
-Developing the Cozy product further could render GVC less reliant on other platform providers including Playtech and therein lies the true value of the purchase.
+If the Cozy platform has a future, it’s almost certainly at Foxy and at other sites owned by GVC – including Ladbrokes Bingo and Coral Bingo – rather than as a network of skins.
+Developing the Cozy product further will render GVC less reliant on other platform providers including Playtech and therein lies the true value of the purchase.